Zuehlke/security-onboarding/svn_basics/presentation/svn_basics.md

 Local repository consists of svn index and files checked-out from central repository.

-Developers check-out the changes from the central server, edit working copy files, resolve conflicts, and publish changes with the *svn commit* command
+Developers check-out the changes from the central server with *svn update*, edit working copy files, resolve conflicts, and publish changes with the *svn commit* command